lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Delete post confirmation dialog
 - spinner in post settings, indicate that they have been saved.

+# MVP
+Don't rush to launch:
+- Max out all the minor issues.
+- Maybe do feature parity.
+- All the content.
+Course, posts, posts buffer, tweets buffer.
+- Have a solid discord.
+- Figure out traction channels and growth strategies.
+- Have tested it by myself until I trust it with my own data.
+- Launch plan.
+- After all this, talk to users and invite some of them personally to try the beta.
+Implement user feedback.
+Only after all that move domains.

 ## Future
 - Stripe integration.
 	- Handle failed subscriptions because of insufficient funds.
 Simply in subscription-success redirect the user to "Something went wrong" or "Invalid payment" page.